stantaov/Data-Engineering/Data Pipelines with Airflow/README.md

+# Project: Data Pipelines with Airflow

+This project was offered as part of Udacity's Data Engineering Nanodegree program.

+## Introduction

 A fictional music streaming company, Sparkify, has decided that it is time to introduce more automation and monitoring to their data warehouse ETL pipelines and come to the conclusion that the best tool to achieve this is Apache Airflow.